 I first spotted the chartreuse velvet and knew I wanted to use it.
 I paired it with mainly black and white prints and one teal velvet.
 You need less than one yard of fabric to make a 20″ pillow cover.
 So, this is really the most economical way to bring new pillows into your home!
 The most expensive fabric I used was $12 a yard.

 The chartreuse butterfly print is another vintage print that I had enlarged and framed.
 I have to be careful with what colors I bring into this space because of the green planked accent wall, but I love how the chartreuse looks against the green.
-You can get this vintage butterfly print in my Free Printable Library for email subscribers!
+You can get this vintage butterfly print in my Free Printable Library !

 And, chartreuse lumbar pillows continue that color theme around the room.
 The larger pillow covers on the chair are from H&M years ago that I had in my collection!
 The next of my summer decor tips is to bring in fresh or faux plants!
 I picked up this large Kimberly Queen fern at Wegman’s for $12.99!
 It’s so lush and full and you can’t beat that price!
 Place your plants into a basket or other planter, but keep it in it’s original grow pot.
 The plant stand is vintage and I found it on Facebook Marketplace for $5!
 Because I haven’t been able to visit my favorite antique shops, I have been looking at Facebook Marketplace and have found a few bargains.
 Sellers are accepting online payments and contactless pickups!
 It’s been a great way to look for antiques during the shutdown.